infinitless/MatrixEncryption/Readme.md

 **Conclusion**

 1. This is a hobby project and in no way designed to be used for professional or commercial encryption.
-2. I hope users will have as much fun and learning using it as I did programming it.
+2. I hope users will have as much fun in learning using it as I did programming it.